1M7md-CS/java-cli-frame/README.md

 Designed for Java CLI applications that need clean and professional-looking console output without manually building borders and formatting.

+## About This Project

+This project was originally created as a small Java utility for styling command-line applications.

+Although it was originally developed some time ago, it has been revisited, updated, and republished as a reusable Maven library.

+The goal of this update was to make the project easier for other developers to use by publishing it to **Maven Central** instead of requiring users to manually copy the source files into their projects.

+The library remains intentionally lightweight and focuses on providing simple utilities for creating styled and organized CLI output.

 ---

 ## Features